 Fortunately for most of my career, I had the privilege of having therapy office space that I could decorate as I liked, as long as I did not paint the walls.
 And yet for me, it took a while for me to figure out what to do with the canvas of my office.

 Early in my career, I just used leftover furnishings from the previous tenant.
 I made due.
 The look was. . . truthfully ugly.
 Functional but no personality showing through.
 I think partly I lived with that because I did not have much money to put toward furnishings nor was I confident in my decorating skills.
 But there are other reasons too.

 Part of my training was psychoanalytic.
 I think I thought that if I did not reveal much via my decor, I was providing a blank slate for my clients to project onto.
 But now as I look back and see that perhaps I was just hiding, afraid of being known and possibly rejected.
 Perhaps I feared real engagement with my clients.
 Maybe I was unsure about how much I wanted them to know me.
 I can make a pretty strong case for all these motivations.

 That has all changed now.
 I want clients to know me.
 I want to know them.
 If they reject me, I will be fine.
 Sad but fine.

 What my space is like now

-Eventually, I was able to upgrade my therapy office design.
+Eventually, I was able to upgrade my therapy office design to a real therapy office decor.
 I always had a full-sized couch and usually two living room chairs.
 Most of the time I sat in one of the chairs through there were times I ended up on the couch, especially with those competitive couples where one chose the chair.
 What could the other partner do but also pick a chair?
 I am fine sitting on the couch.